 What We Do

-In its 95+ year history, the Italian Welfare League has gone from helping Italian immigrants on the New York City piers find jobs and housing to its present mission of helping children of Italian American descent who are ill or have suffered an emotional trauma.
+In its more than 100 year history, the Italian Welfare League has gone from helping Italian immigrants on the New York City piers find jobs and housing to its present mission of helping children of Italian American descent who are ill or have suffered an emotional trauma.
 We call these youngsters I Nostri Bambini” and have adopted them into our organization of caring members and supporters.

-Since 2001, the League has raised and distributed over $1,600,000 to hundreds of children and has given grants to several organizations which provide services to children.
+Since 2001, the League has raised and distributed close to $3,000,000 to hundreds of children and has given grants to several organizations which provide services to nearly 2,500 children.
 Some of our recipients are children with Smith-Lemli-Opitz Syndrome, Autism, Asperger’s Syndrome, Down Syndrome, brain injury and Epidermolysis Bullosa.
 Others have cancer, Cerebral Palsy, Multiple Sclerosis, or are accident victims.
 Also, many of our recipients have lost a parent under tragic circumstances.

 The League’s mission is to lend a helping hand to those bambini most needy within “la Famiglia”